Muon $g-2$ in a $U(1)$-symmetric Two-Higgs-Doublet Model: Introduction

 \section{Introduction}

-There is a long-standing deviation between the standard model (SM) prediction and the experimental measurement for $a_\mu\equiv(g-2)/2$, the anomalous magnetic moment of the muon~\cite{Miller:2007kk,Jegerlehner:2009ry,Miller:2012opa,Lindner:2016bgg,Jegerlehner:2017gek}.
-The precision measurement of $a_\mu$ has been conducted by the E821 experiment at Brookhaven National Laboratory~\cite{Bennett:2006fi}, with the current world-averaged result given by~\cite{Patrignani:2016xqp}
+There is a long-standing deviation between the standard model (SM) prediction and the experimental measurement for $a_\mu\equiv(g-2)/2$, the anomalous magnetic moment of the muon~\cite{Miller:2007kk,Jegerlehner:2009ry,Miller:2012opa,Lindner:2016bgg,Jegerlehner:2017gek,Aoyama:2020ynm}.
+The precision measurement of $a_\mu$ has been conducted by the E821 experiment at Brookhaven National Laboratory~\cite{Bennett:2006fi}, the result of which has been recently confirmed by the E989 experiment~\cite{Grange:2015fou} at the Fermi National Laboratory (FNAL) with a smaller uncertainty~\cite{Abi:2021gix}.
+After combining the two measurements, the current discrepancy between experiment and theory is modified to be~\cite{Abi:2021gix}

-where the first error is statistical and the second systematic.
-The two next generation muon $g-2$ experiments at Fermilab~\cite{Grange:2015fou} and at J-PARC~\cite{Iinuma:2011zz} have also been designed to reach a four times better precision.
-If we adopt the SM prediction from the Particle Data Group~\cite{Patrignani:2016xqp}: